yangshun/front-end-interview-handbook/contents/introduction.md

 - CSS: Specificity, Box model, Layout, Positioning
 - JavaScript: `this` keyword, Prototypes, closures, Async-style code, Promises, Timers (`setTimeout`, `setInterval`)
-- JavaScript Design Patterns: Observer pattern, Module pattern
+- JavaScript design patterns: Observer pattern, Module pattern
 - HTML: Event delegation (it was useful in almost every interview), DOM traversal, DOM manipulation, Form validation and submission
 - Vanilla JS, or jQuery at the very least.
 Not all interviews allow you to use React as they want to see mastery of lower-level stuff